bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 Negative:
 * Could have more unit tests.
 For example: `<X>Config` classes.
-* Lazy construction of `ClientResource` in `ClientRoutes`.
 * Usage of a lock in `ShardResource`.
-* Code smell in `class ClientRoutesSpec extends BaseSpec with ClientRoutes`.

 The _code smells_ are identified with either a `FIXME` tag with the accompanied description, author and issue identifier so that the issue can be tackled in the future.

 ## External libraries